pnnl/ExaGO/docs/python_bindings.md

 * WIND
 * LOAD

-Note: getters for the possible values of HIOPMemSpace, ContingencyFileInputeFormat, ScenarioFileInputFormat, ScenarioUncertaintyType are not currently available
+Note: getters for the possible values of ContingencyFileInputeFormat, ScenarioFileInputFormat, ScenarioUncertaintyType are not currently available

 Instances can be constructed directly through the `exago` library (i.e. `exago.OPFLOWObjectiveType.MIN_GEN_COST` or `exago.MIN_GEN_COST`)
 Setter functions for these OPFLOW Type configurations can take an integer, an instance of the exago enum, or a string that describes the enum (i.e. 'MIN_GEN_COST').
 The rest currently only accept an instance of the exago enum.